How to Display Your Nursing Credentials (With Examples)

-As a nurse, you are probably used to the list of credential acronyms after your collegues’ names..
-Whether you’re just starting out or are in the process or advancing your nursing career, you’ll come to realize that credentials – and how you display them – are important.
-They indicate that you have education and certification to do a particular type of nursing.
+As a nurse, you are probably used to the list of credential acronyms after your colleagues names.
+Whether you’re just starting out or are in the process of advancing your nursing career, you’ll come to realize that credentials – and how you display them – are important.
+They indicate that you have the education and certification to do a particular type of nursing.
+This article will explain how to properly list them and give you nursing credentials examples.

 “Having a standard way ensures that everyone—including nurses, healthcare providers, consumers, third-party payers, and government officials—understands the significance and value of credentials,” says the American Nurses Credentialing Center (ANCC) , a subsidiary of the American Nurses Association (ANA).